tareq-halaby/sql-powertools/README.md

 SQL PowerTools is a lightweight PHP web app to safely clone, export, and back up MySQL databases with security-first features like sensitive data masking, session-backed credentials, and secure mysqldump execution.

 ## Features
-- Clone structure and copy a sampled subset of rows
+- Clone structure and copy a sampled subset of rows from selected tables (X rows per table)
 - Deterministic sampling (ORDER BY primary key)
 - Full backups (schema + data) with optional masking
 - Sensitive column auto-detection and per-table overrides